Charestlab/TachyWooting/README.md

 ## Automatic Initialization

-The `wooting_package/__init__.py` file automatically initializes the Wooting interface when you import the package.
-You can use the main functions and classes directly without manual initialization.
+Importing the package triggers initialization behavior via `wooting_package/__init__.py`.
+The package attempts to prepare the CFFI interface so that `lib` / `ffi` are available.
+You can still call initialization explicitly via the acquisition class methods (recommended to verify the device).

 ---